samtgarson/life-lessons/content/lessons/output-of-a-team.comp.md

 ---
-title: The most important unit of assesment is the output of a team.
+title: The most important unit of assessment is the output of a team.
 ---

 - Value of leadership _and_ followship from every member of the team